 Lou Rosenfeld is a founder of the IA Summit, and builds the “best darned user experience publishing house in the world,” Rosenfeld Media.
-Co-author of the “Polar Bear Book” with Peter Morville.
-Information therapist, co-curator of EnterpriseUX, former IA Institute board member.
+He’s co-author of the “Polar Bear Book” with Peter Morville.
+Lou is also information therapist, co-curator of EnterpriseUX, and former IA Institute board member.

 Lyle Kantrovich is a UX Team Leader, having founded Vivid Mojo, a Minnesota-based User Experience consultancy, back in 2011.
 He regularly advises UX leaders in large enterprises, and enjoy coaching, mentoring and assisting product teams with challenging projects and strategic planning.
 In the early 2000’s he helped found the first Chapter of the User Experience Professionals Association (UXPA) and also served on the Board of the international Usability Professional’s Association.

 Lyle presents regularly at conferences and enjoys teaching workshops to client organizations.